mateuzor/my_pocs/poc-accessibility-web/README.md

 - The ESLint configuration uses **Flat Config** format
 - Plugin: `eslint-plugin-jsx-a11y`
-- Rules: All major WCAG/ARIA rules enabled
+- Rules: All major WCAG/ARIA rules enabled and enforced

 You can find the config in: `eslint.config.mjs`